-Telecasters are great, probably my favorite guitar of all.
+Telecasters are great… probably my favorite guitar of all.
 But when your Tele is stock, chances are that it came loaded with vintage style pickups.
-Depending on your rig and your style of playing, this may translate to noise (i.e. the dreaded 60-cycle hum), or in the case of the bridge pickup: a somewhat brittle tone, and few options.
-Here is a list of areas to think-through before you make your final decision on which Telecaster bridge pickup to choose.
+Depending on your rig and your style of playing, this may translate to noise (i.e. the dreaded 60-cycle hum), or in the case of the bridge pickup, a somewhat brittle tone, and few options.
+Here is a list of areas to think through before you make your final decision on your next Telecaster bridge pickup upgrade.

 Nowadays, between digital modeling and overall great engineering, you can make virtually any guitar sound like just about any other guitar.
 Except, you cannot make any guitar really sound like a Telecaster.
 You can try, but it will never really quite smell right.
 But if you’re thinking about upgrading your Tele neck pickup, you’ll find many great-sounding, affordable models.
 Here’s a sampling of some of the best Telecaster neck pickups.